seahorn/crab/README.md

 - load, store, pointer arithmetic, and function pointers
 - function calls and returns

+To support inter-procedural analysis, Crab can also take as input a whole program represented as a bunch of functions.
+For Crab, a function is a CFG (as described above) with a signature that consists of the function name, its formal parameters, and return value.

 The output of Crab is a map from CFG basic blocks to invariants expressed in the underlying abstract domain.